web-teamlead-imh-it/git-flow/home/DESIGN.md

-UI/UX designer is working on that
+- UI/UX designer is working on that
+- tend to finish but face road block